String Quartet No. 5 (Shostakovich)

-Dmitri Shostakovich's String Quartet No. 5 in B-flat major, Op.
+Dmitri Shostakovich's String Quartet No. 5 in B♭ major, Op.
 92, was composed in autumn 1952.
 It was premiered in Moscow on 13 November 1953 by the Beethoven Quartet, to whom it is dedicated.

 Structure

 It consists of three movements, performed without a break:

 Playing time is approximately 30 minutes.

 The work grows from a five-note motif, C–D–E♭–B–C♯, which contains the four pitch-classes of the composer's musical monogram: DSCH (E♭ being Es and B being H in German).
 This motif appears in a number of his other compositions, including String Quartet No. 8, the first Violin Concerto, and the Symphony No. 10.